 - Rub their bodies on objects and surfaces

-Does your cat have a favorite place to scratch?
+Does your cat have a favourite place to scratch?
 Or are they particular best friends with a certain other cat or member of the family?
-It’s all due to messages sent by pheromones!
+It’s all due to signals sent by pheromones!

 Understanding Cats and Pheromones

-Did you know that your cat’s facial pheromone secretions contain up to 40 different chemicals?
-Your cat will know exactly what each means.
-The relationship between cats and pheromones is complicated!
+Did you know that your cat’s facial pheromone secretions alone can contain nearly 40 different chemicals - but your cat will know exactly what each means?
+The relationship between cats and pheromones can be complicated!

 So how do cats understand what different pheromone messages tell them?

-All cats use a special organ called the vomeronasal organ (VNO) to recognise pheromone messages in their environment.
-It is in the roof of their mouth.
-When detecting pheromones, your cat will slightly open their mouth and pull back their lips (known as a flehmen response).
+All cats use a special organ called the vomeronasal organ (VNO) to recognise pheromone signals in their environment.
+This is located in the roof of their mouth - to detect pheromones, your cat will slightly open their mouth, pull back their lips (known as a flehmen response) and inhale.

-The pheromone messages enter the VNO through an opening on the roof your cat’s mouth.
-You may have seen this opening yourself and not realized it.
-It looks like a small ‘bump’ just behind their teeth, on the roof of their mouth.
+The pheromone messages are transferred to the VNO through the incisive papilla (and then through the incisive duct to sensory neurons and pheromone detectors) on the roof your cat’s mouth.
+You may have seen the incisive papilla yourself; it looks like a small ‘bump’ just behind their teeth, at the front of the mouth.

-If you’ve ever seen your pet stand still and appear to make a strange expression, you may have seen them detecting these special messages!
+If you’ve ever seen your pet stand still and appear to pull a strange expression, you may have seen them identifying the pheromones through their mouth!

 How Do Pheromones Work For Cats?

-Pheromones influence many different cat behaviors, interactions, and emotions.
+Pheromones influence many different cat behaviours, interactions, and emotions.
 So how do pheromones work for cats?